open-metadata/OpenMetadata/openmetadata-docs/content/deployment/security/ldap/index.md

     "verifyCertificateHostname": ${AUTHENTICATION_LDAP_SSL_VERIFY_CERT_HOST:-"false"}
 ```

-For the Ldap auth we need to set:
+For the LDAP auth we need to set:

 OpenMetadata Specific Configuration :-